EC3 has some of the best‐known tall buildings in the City ‐ e.g. the Gherkin, the Scalpel, the Walkie Talkie and the Cheesegrater.

 Also known as the Walkie Talkie, this building was designed in 2004 by Uruguayan born architect Rafael Vinoly.
 It is 38 stories tall and a Sky Garden can be accessed on floor 35 by a dedicated express lift.

 Access to the Sky Garden is free but places must be booked in advance.
 The entrance to the Sky Garden is at the rear of the building.

 Like all buildings some people love it, some don’t.
 The building has a very distinctive shape flaring out from a narrow base.
 In the summer 2013 the reflected glare from the building blistered paint on buildings in Eastcheap and led to the headline Scorchgate!

 This is another 15‐storey office building and is based on a conceptual scheme by Foster but refined and extended by tp bennett.

 The 45m square site is subdivided into nine bays.
-The project is due for completion in June 2020.
+The project is now complete.

 The building is made up of several stepped blocks and has been designed to remain out of sight from Fleet Street and the ceremonial route to St Paul’s Cathedral.

 Situated at 122 Leadenhall Street, it is a 50‐storey tower opposite Lloyd’s of London and was completed in 2014.
 The building has a distinctive shape being flat at the back but angled at the front, giving it a triangular look, which has led to its nickname of the Cheesegrater.

 The building had to meet the requirement to respect views of St Paul’s Cathedral from Fleet Street.
 The tower’s design ensures that from this key vantage point the cathedral’s dome is still framed by a clear expanse of sky.

 Both the 12 storey Lloyd’s building and The Leadenhall Buidling were designed by the Richard Roger’s practice known as Rogers, Stirk, Harbour and Partners.